Late Elongated Hypocotyl

 CCA1 is generally a more significant component of this oscillator.
 Light induces its transcription, and mRNA levels peak at dawn along with LHY.
 CCA1 and LHY associate to inhibit transcription of the Evening Complex (EC) proteins: ELF4, ELF3 and LUX, which suppresses their accumulation until dusk when LHY and CCA1 protein levels are at their lowest.
 Four primary pseudo-response regulator proteins (PRR9, PRR7, PRR5 and TOC1/PRR1) perform the majority of interactions with other proteins within the circadian oscillator, and another (PRR3) that has limited function.
 These genes are all paralogs of each other, and all repress the transcription of CCA1 and LHY at various times throughout the day.

 Plants that have lost function of LHY and CCA1 lose the ability to stably maintain circadian rhythm and other output phenomena.
 In one study, such plants showed photoperiod- insensitive early flowering under long- day (16 hours of light/ 8 hours of dark) conditions and short day (8 hours of light, 16 hours of dark conditions), and arrhythmicity under constant light conditions.
 However they retain some circadian function in light/dark cycles, showing that Arabidopsis circadian clock is not completely dependent on CCA1 and LHY activity.
 Plants with non-functioning LHY and CCA1 show a wavy leaf phenotype in constant light conditions.
 Mutants also have increased vascular pattern complexity in their leaves, with more areoles, branch points and free ends than wild-type Arabidopsis.

-The function of LHY was initially demonstrated by a group in the Steve Kay lab, including Andrew Millar.